markmead/old.markmead.dev/content/blogs/how-to-auto-add-blogs-to-dev-to-with-nuxt.md

 yarn add -D @nuxtjs/feed
 ```

-For my website I am using the `@nuxtjs/content` module and therefore I need to make some adjustments to how the RSS feed is created.
+For my website, I am using the `@nuxtjs/content` module and therefore I need to make some adjustments to how the RSS feed is created.
 If you are not using that, then [check out the module docs](https://github.com/nuxt-community/feed-module#readme) for more examples.

-The config that was needed is based on the [integrating with @nuxtjs/feeed module](https://content.nuxtjs.org/integrations/).
+The config that was needed is based on the [integrating with @nuxtjs/feed module](https://content.nuxtjs.org/integrations/).

 Here is the code used in the `nuxt.config.js` file: